San Diego Vehicular Manslaughter Attorneys

 Defined under California Penal Code section 192(c), vehicular manslaughter is a felony charge that follows the death of an individual during an auto accident that was caused by a reckless driver.
 Vehicular manslaughter is an extremely serious charge in the state of California that can result in a lengthy prison sentence, significant fines, and the loss of certain rights.
 But these cases are not clear cut, and with the aid of an experienced law firm, you may be able to have your charges reduced or dismissed.

-Not just any law firm can handle a vehicular manslaughter case, but jD LAW is not like any other firm.
+Not just any law firm can handle a vehicular manslaughter case, but jD Law Criminal Defense Attorneys is not like any other firm.
 Our lead San Diego vehicular manslaughter lawyer is a former LAPD investigator with more than 30 years of experience working in the criminal justice system.
 With his knowledge and expertise, he can review all evidence in your case, cross-examine witness testimony, and craft a strong defense in a criminal trial to protect your rights.
 If you or someone you love has been charged with vehicular manslaughter, then you should not hesitate to call our office at (760) 630-2000 to schedule a free consultation.

 Sometimes called vehicular homicide, vehicular manslaughter is a violent crime charge that has a very specific definition in California.
 In order for the prosecution to secure a conviction against you, they must prove that: